Introduction into our APIs

 Streams

-With this API we're introducing a concept called Streams.
+This section introduces a concept called Streams.
 Streams are spaces where we can receive ongoing flows of structured data.
-Streams leverage our clients to use their data in any way they want, since:
+Using Streams gives our clients the following possibilities:

 Stream types: Chunked & Referenced

-The Stream API supports two Stream types for handling data: - Chunked type - Referenced type
+The Stream API supports two Stream types to handle data:

 Stream Management